thorade/HelmholtzMedia/README.md

 ### Known issues & ToDo
 * Index reduction doesn't work (there are some numerical Jacobians).
 Does this have to be fixed in `BaseProperties`, or in `density_ph`?
 * Non-analytic critical terms for residual Helmholtz energy not yet implemented (needed for water and CO2)
-* Hyperbolic terms for ideal Helmholtz energy not yet implemented (used in short technical EoS and GERG-2008)
 * Reference state is fixed.
 Not sure how important choosing a differend reference state is.
 * Add `setState_hs` (needed for turbine calculation, when power is given and p_out is to be determined)
 * More testing would be nice (beta users welcome)